unfoldingWord-dev/Unlocked-Bible-Notes-Info/docs/relationship.rst

 The UBN is meant to serve the needs of both beginning Christians (and even interested unbelievers) and advanced Christians, especially those having teaching or pastoral responsibility.
 Because of their brevity, these notes are meant to provide rapid boosts of comprehension, in a manner similar to the study Bible notes that many American Christians use.

 The UBC is planned, on the other hand, to address needs of pastors and other church workers for deepening their understanding of the biblical texts.
-The UBC, unlike the UBN, will meet interpretative needs are deeper than what the UBN can can meet.
+The UBC, unlike the UBN, will meet interpretative needs which are deeper than what the UBN can can meet.